IBM-EPBL/IBM-Project-16144-1659608275/Project Development Phase/Sprint 2/Readme.md

-HearHealthCare(HHC) is a web application where user can view different visualization of Heart disease metrics which helps them to predict.
+HeartHealthCare(HHC) is a web application where user can view different visualization of Heart disease metrics which helps them to predict.